 Start a Chapter

 Becoming a founding father of a colony is an exhilarating experience.
 Nowhere else does someone have the opportunity to completely redefine the fraternity experience.
 Here is a chance for one to leave his legacy in a profound and meaningful way.
 What legacy would you like to leave on campus?
 How will you craft your unique college experience?

 There are several ways to start a Delt chapter on your campus if one does not already exist.

 Staff-Supported Expansion Project

 Each year, Delta Tau Delta partners with select campuses across the country to start new colonies by way of a staff-supported expansion projects.
-Fraternity staff members live and work on campus for a month, meeting with student leaders, holding informational sessions, and interviewing potential new member.
+Fraternity staff members live and work on campus for a month, meeting with student leaders, holding informational sessions, and interviewing potential new members.
 New Members are identified by way of referral and are selected based on their academic qualifications, campus involvement, and leadership potential among other traits.
 A typical Delt expansion will involve more than 800 interviews with potential new members, and results in a group of between 30 and 60 founding fathers committed to lives of excellence.

 The fraternity typically undertakes one to three new projects per semester.
 Check the Delt news feed for updates on where we will be coming next!

 If your school does not have a Delt chapter and there are no current plans for a formal Delt expansion, you can still be part of the Delt experience.
 The Fraternity regularly is contacted by men wanting to take the founding of a chapter into their own hands by forming an interest group.

 Some of Delta Tau Delta’s very best chapters started as interest groups.
 Founding fathers associated with interest groups typically possess strong leadership abilities, excellent accountability, and unwavering integrity.
 Successful interest groups become officially recognized colonies after reaching some preliminary benchmarks and take between one and two years to charter (when a colony becomes a chapter).

 How Do I Start A Delt Interest Group?